mkaszubowski/reefpoints/source/posts/2016-04-19-is-it-time-to-call-a-designer.md

 ---
 layout: post
-title: "Is it too early to call a designer?"
+title: "Is it time to call a designer?"
 social: true
 author: Maria Matveeva
 twitter: "rgbcolor"